geovedi/book-notes/2021/chatter.notes.md

 ## Introduction
 - Introduction and Personal Experience:
-  - The narrator describes a gripping scenario where they stand in their living room, anxious and ready to protect their family from a perceived threat.
+  - Ethan describes a gripping scenario where they stand in their living room, anxious and ready to protect their family from a perceived threat.
   - Fear overwhelms rational thought, leading to distressing self-blame and worst-case scenarios.
 - Background and Career:
-  - The narrator is a scientist specializing in self-control and introspection at the University of Michigan.
+  - Ethan is a scientist specializing in self-control and introspection at the University of Michigan.
   - They discuss their expertise in understanding inner conversations and negative thought spirals.
 - The Letter and Chatter:
-  - The narrator receives a threatening letter after appearing on the news for research on the connection between physical and emotional pain.
+  - Ethan receives a threatening letter after appearing on the news for research on the connection between physical and emotional pain.
   - The letter's disturbing content leaves them anxious and unsure how to handle the situation.
-  - Despite advice to not worry, the narrator's mind spirals into obsessive thoughts and worst-case scenarios.
+  - Despite advice to not worry, Ethan's mind spirals into obsessive thoughts and worst-case scenarios.
   - Anxiety takes a toll on their well-being, relationships, and even physical health.
 - Default State of Mind:
   - Humans spend a significant portion of their waking hours not living in the present; their minds frequently wander.